Published Jul 9, 2019

 The exploitation of insufficient logging and monitoring is the bedrock of nearly every major incident.
 Attackers rely on the lack of monitoring and timely response to achieve their goals without being detected.
 One strategy for determining if you have sufficient monitoring is to examine the logs following penetration testing.
 The testers’ actions should be recorded sufficiently to understand what damages they may have inflicted.

-You can start using Kiuwan without charge today.
-Simply request a free trial, and discover whether your code is free of vulnerabilities right away.
+You can start using Kiuwan today.
+Simply request a free demo, and discover whether your code is free of vulnerabilities right away.
 Or, to learn more about security vulnerabilities and how to eliminate them, head over to OWASP and have a look at their insecure demo application called WebGoat.
 Take a shot at analyzing the Java source code of WebGoat to see how many vulnerabilities you can find.